 In the air, the JDAM's GPS receiver processes signals from GPS satellites to keep track of its own position, while the inertial guidance system tracks the bomb's change in position.
 The control computer adjusts the JDAM's flight fins to guide the bomb to the intended target.
 This precise targeting system allows the B-2 to drop its bombs and make a quick escape.
 The bomb works fine even in bad weather, because the JDAM only needs to receive satellite signals to find its target.
 It doesn't have to see anything on the ground at all.
 (See How Smart Bombs Work for more information.)

 Because of its high cost and relative inexperience in the field, the B-2 is a fairly controversial weapon.
 While some analysts hold it up as the pinnacle of military aircraft, others say the plane has severe limitations, such as its stealth capabilities' high sensitivity to bad weather.
 But just about everybody agrees it is a pivotal development in the evolution of aeronautic technology.
 It is certainly an amazing machine.

-For much more information about the B-2, including the fascinating story of its invention, check out the links on the next page.
+For much more information about the B-2, including the fascinating story of its invention, check out the links below.